leogsilva/cloudformation-pipeline/README.md

 * **Pre-Push** - Validates if pipeline is currently running.
 If yes, Push Command fails.

 ### Build
-In Build Stage, there are executing simultaneously four tasks:
+In Build Stage, there are four tasks running simultaneously:
 * **Disable transition** - Block another pipeline execution if pipeline is already running.
 * **Cfn-Lint** - Validate syntax and semantic
 * **Cfn-Nag** - Validates governance and business logic